 - Certain other Device data, including the time of day you visit our Site or other information used to provide analytics or other usage information.

-For location information, we may use this information to provide customized Services, Languages, content, promotional offers, and other information that may be of interest to you.
+For location information, we may use this information to provide customized Services, content, promotional offers, and other information that may be of interest to you.